sht/taji-cv/README.md

 tlmgr install titlesec
 ```

 Initially, I encountered many such errors and resolved them by installing the appropriate packages.
-All the necessary packages have been exported in `requirements.txt`, so you likely won’t run into these issues, but it’s still good to learn how to troubleshoot them.
+All the necessary packages have been exported in [requirements.txt](./requirements.txt), so you likely won’t run into these issues, but it’s still good to learn how to troubleshoot them.

 Even after installing all the packages, I encountered this error: